 The Business Trial Group specializes in complex commercial litigation on a contingency-fee basis.
 Our structure allows business, regardless of their size or financial strength, to achieve justice — even against much wealthier opponents.
 And our track-record of success speaks for itself.

 Our attorneys regularly represent clients with a wide variety of business tort matters that include:

 Business fraud involves one party knowingly making false statements to, or intentionally omitting information from, another party during the course of a business transaction.
 For fraud to occur, the victim must have relied on the false statement or omission to make a decision that is relevant to the transaction.

-If a party is induced to enter into a transaction or a contract based on misrepresentation, the transaction or contract may be voidable, and the misled party may also be entitled to damages.
+If a party is induced to enter into a transaction or a contract based on a negligent misrepresentation, the transaction or contract may be voidable, and the misled party may also be entitled to damages.

 Breach of Fiduciary Duty

 A fiduciary duty is a duty of care and loyalty owed by one party (“the fiduciary”) to another (the “beneficiary”).
 The duty obliges the fiduciary to act in the beneficiary’s best interests.